When you can be dismissed for redundancy

 • We have specialists for every field of law.

-Assuming that employee redundancy is in the vast majority of cases a problem that develops over a long period of time and can therefore be anticipated, it is a very simple and elegant solution to terminate an employee for redundancy because of an organisational change that has been decided but will only occur in the future.
+Assuming that employee redundancy is in the vast majority of cases a problem that develops over a long period of time and can therefore be anticipated, a very simple and elegant solution is to terminate an employee for redundancy because of an organisational change that has been decided but will only occur in the future.
 In such a case, the employee concerned will continue to work until the expiry of the notice period and will thus not be a deadweight expense for the employer.
 The above procedure is also envisaged and approved by the courts.

 The procedure outlined above can save the employer quite substantial wage costs and is nothing more than simple planning.